PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 \section{Methodology}

-Our goal is to learn the coefficients, $c$, in equation \ref{eq:PolyPDE:short}.
+Our goal is to learn the coefficients in equation \ref{eq:PolyPDE:short}.
 Our algorithm accomplishes this using a two step procedure, depicted in figures \ref{fig:Method_1} and \ref{fig:Method_2}.
-In the first step, we train Neural Networks $U : S \to \mathbb{R}$ and $N : \mathbb{R}^M \to \mathbb{R}$ to approximate $\hat{u}$ and $\hat{N}$, respectively.
-Critically, we use the approach pioneered by \cite{raissi2018deep}, in that we require $U$ to satisfy the PDE learned by $N$.
+In the first step, we train neural networks $U : \Omega \to \mathbb{R}$ and $N : \mathbb{R}^M \to \mathbb{R}$ to approximate $u$, the system response function, and $\hat{N}$, the right-hand side of equation \ref{eq:PDE}, respectively.
+We require that $U$ satisfies the PDE learned by $N$, an approach pioneered by \cite{raissi2018deep}.
 Section \ref{sub_sec:NN_Approx} discusses this step in detail.

 $~$